samsungsamiio/samsungsami.io/source/sami/sami-documentation/hello-world.md

 ## Step 5: Visualize the data

 Go back to the [User Portal](https://portal.samsungsami.io) to visualize the data sent to SAMI by the Device Simulator.
-Since this data is sent on behalf of My GearFit Device, click the magnifying glass next to it on the dashboard.
+Since this data is sent on behalf of My GearFit Device, click the device name on the dashboard.

 ![device simulator quick start magnifying glass](/images/docs/sami/sami-documentation/ds_magnifying_glass.png)